Chobe National Park, Botswana

 When to Go

-The dry season (May to October) is the standard recommendation and is correct.
+Dry season (May through October) is the correct recommendation.
 Water sources shrink and animals concentrate at the river.
-August and September see the highest elephant concentrations.
-October is the hottest month and can be uncomfortable (35-40 degrees Celsius) but the wildlife density is exceptional.
+August and September produce the highest elephant density.
+October is the hottest month at 35 to 40 degrees Celsius but the wildlife density is exceptional.
+Wet season (November through April) brings green vegetation, strong birdwatching as migratory species arrive, and notably fewer tourists.
+Many lodges close in January.
+Interior roads become impassable without specialist vehicles.